gyulimjessKang/clubsmate/README.md

 * react 18

-Clone the project on your computer and see how it works
+Clone the project on your computer and see how it works:

 ```
   git clone  https://github.com/jessxkang/clubsmate
   cd clubsmate
 ```

-After that, to run project, run this commands:
+After that, to run project, run these commands:

 ##### npm